-Molina provides coverage of diagnostic preventive procedures based on recommendations published by the U.S. Preventive Services Task Force (USPSTF) Bright Futures/American Academy of Pediatrics and Centers for Disease Control and Prevention (CDC), in accordance with Centers for Medicare & Medicaid Services (CMS) guidelines.
+Molina provides coverage of diagnostic preventive procedures based on recommendations published by the U.S. Preventive Services Task Force (USPSTF) Bright Futures/American Academy of Pediatrics and the Centers for Disease Control and Prevention (CDC), in accordance with CMS guidelines.
 Diagnostic preventive procedures include but are not limited to:

 - Adult Preventive Services Recommendations (U.S. Preventive Services Task Force).
 Links to current recommendations are included on Molina's website. - Recommendations for Preventive Pediatric Health Care (Bright Futures/American Academy of Pediatrics).
-Links to current recommendations are included on Molina's website. - Recommended Adult Immunization Schedule for ages 19 Years or Older, United States.
-These recommendations are revised every year by the Centers for Disease Control and Prevention).
-Links to current recommendations are included on Molina's website. - Recommended Child and Adolescent Immunization Schedule for ages 18 years or younger, United States.
-These recommendations are revised every year by the Centers for Disease Control and Prevention.
-Link to current recommendations are included on Molina's website.
+Links to current recommendations are included on Molina's website. - Recommended Adult Immunization Schedule for ages 19 Years or Older (United States).
+These recommendations are revised every year by the CDC.
+Links to current recommendations are included on Molina's website.

-All preventive health guidelines are updated at least annually, and more frequently as needed when clinical evidence changes, and are approved by the Quality Improvement and Health
+Recommended Child and Adolescent Immunization Schedule for ages 18 years or younger (United States).
+These recommendations are revised every year by the CDC.
+Links to current recommendations are included on Molina's website.

-Equity Transformation Committee.
-In fact, a review is conducted at least monthly to identify new additions or modifications.
-On an annual basis, Preventive Health Guidelines are distributed to Providers via MolinaMarketplace.com (or when changes are made during the year) and the Provider Manual.
-Notification of the availability of the Preventive Health Guidelines is published in the Molina Provider Newsletter.
+All preventive health guidelines are updated at least annually and more frequently as needed when clinical evidence changes and are approved by the Quality Improvement and Health Equity Transformation Committee.
+A review is conducted at least monthly to identify new additions or modifications.
+On an annual basis or when changes are made during the year, preventive health guidelines are distributed to Providers at MolinaMarketplace.com/Marketplace/NM/en-us/Providers/Health-Resources/Preventive-Health-Guidelines and the Provider Manual.
+Notification of the availability of the preventive health guidelines is published in the Molina Provider Newsletter.